oehf/ipf/src/site/markdown/index.md

 in the Spring Boot runtime environment.

-## Deprecations
+## Removed modules

-IPF 3.4 deprecates the modules listed below.
-They will likely be removed from the main IPF project in the next release.
+IPF 3.4 removed the modules listed below.

  * `ipf-archetypes`
  * `ipf-assembly`
  * `ipf-modules-hl7-dsl` (note that the HL7 DSL is part of `ipf-modules-hl7`)
- * `ipf-platform-camel-core-legacy`
+ * `ipf-platform-camel-core-legacy` (part of Camel Groovy module)

 ## Tutorials and Examples